 What Are the Parts of an Appraisal?

-So, who makes sure the real estate is worth the purchase price?
+So, what party is responsible for making sure the value of the property is consistent with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from AAL APPRAISALS, LLC will ensure, you as an interested party, are informed.

-Appraisals start with the inspection
+Appraisals begin with the inspection

-Back at the office, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.